 What is the Minimum Withdrawal ATM?

 The minimum withdrawal at an ATM will depend on the bank and the location of the ATM.
 Just because an ATM offers small bills, it doesn’t mean that you can walk in and only withdraw $1, $5, or $10.
 Some banks set ATM withdrawal limits depending on the type of checking or savings account you have with them, and they also consider your banking history.

 Which ATM Lets you Withdraw the Most Money?

-Banks set maximum withdrawal limits to protect their customers and themselves from different types of ATM fraud losses.
+Banks set maximum withdrawal limits to protect their customers and themselves from different types of ATM fraud.
 Maximum withdrawal limits also help to ensure that ATMs don’t run out of cash.
-It is beneficial on weekends or holidays when the branch is closed and the ATM is no refilled with cash over a weekend or holiday.
+This can be beneficial on weekends or holidays when the branch is closed, as the ATM is not refilled with cash over a weekend or holiday.

 ATM withdrawal limits among the 20 largest banks in the country range from $300 to $5,000.
 Many factors contribute to how much you can withdraw, such as account type, banking history, and availability of funds.You can request that your bank adjust your ATM withdrawal limit temporarily or permanently by contacting customer service.
 Nationwide, the following four banks allow you to withdraw the most money: